autodesk-forks/USD/extras/usd/web/README.md

 # What is USDViewWeb?

-It is a simple application for testing USD Hydra Storm raster renderer with HGI WebGPU backend in web browser.
+It expands on the simple USDViewWeb application to initialize a USD Hydra Storm renderer in a web viewport while exposing USD javascript that can be controlled via the html or js files.
+For reference, see pxr/usdImaging/bin/usdviewweb.

 # How to build and deploy?